kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 **1) Install Anaconda**

   If you don't already have Anaconda installed, follow the instructions for downloading and installing it (for an individual) at [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/).

+  If you do not have administrative privileges on your machine then you will have to ask your local IT for assistance installing it.
+If you do not have local IT assistance, then you will have to use either the Ceres HPC (if you have an account) or a personal computer.

 **2) Build the workshop Conda environment**

   From the Windows search bar type "anaconda" and select the Anaconda Powershell Prompt.
-At the prompt type:
+At the prompt:

   ```
   conda create --name aiworkshop python=3.7 numpy pandas scipy imageio ipykernel scikit-learn scikit-image matplotlib nodejs jupyterlab -y